Being a kid is hard enough; but LGBTQ+ students have it even harder.

 GSAs can also raise understanding and awareness in all students about the difficulties that are faced by the LGBTQ+ community.
 Building understanding and acceptance at a young age in children can save lives.
 What starts as fear and misunderstanding can often become violent.

 LGBTQ+ students face an increased risk of bullying and harassment.
 10% of LGBTQ students reported avoiding school to avoid this abuse.
 The presence of a GSA on campus provides students with a safe place.

 GSAs can sometimes have a difficult time finding sponsors.
-Heterosexual, cisgender teachers sometimes feel they won’t s.
+Heterosexual, cisgender teachers sometimes feel they aren’t suitable as sponsors because they can’t relate to the experiences of the students in the club.
 Remember that it’s the gay-straight alliance.
 All it takes to be a supportive member is the belief that all people deserve fair and dignified treatment.
 Even if you’re not an LGBTQ+ person yourself, you are an adult who listens, empathizes, and cares.